What Makes Our Co-op Unique

 Cooperative preschools are special because they allow parents to be actively involved in their child's first school experience.
 Parents are able to participate in their child's classroom monthly, become friends with the other parents who are interacting with their children, know exactly what their child is learning in the classroom, and have a say in everything that happens in the classroom and school.
 What makes our co-op unique is we have been teaching children through play for over 70 years.
 Which means we have generations of families returning to the Catonsville Cooperative Preschool to ensure that their children are able to have the same fantastic childhood Co-op experience.

-Sep 6, 2017This meeting is required for all parents with children in the Preschool (Three's) and Prekindergarten (Four's) Programs.
+Nov 14, 2017General Meetings are required for families with a child in the Preschool (Three's) and Prekindergarten (Four's) Programs.

 What Parents Are Saying